Aanzan426/Evalue/README.md

 # Evalue
-A finance tracker project to monitor expenses and value over time.
+A Python‑based finance tracker project using JSON storage to monitor expenses and value over time.